Timothy Marin, PhD, ’96, has been elected to the National Board of the Lilly Network for Church-Related Colleges and Universities

 Dr. Tim Marin with BenU students in lab

-Dr. Marin currently serves as Director of Institutional Effectiveness at Benedictine University, overseeing grants administration, accreditation, and strategic planning, and has also served as Professor of Chemistry and Physics since 2003.
+Dr. Marin currently serves as Director of Institutional Effectiveness at Benedictine University (BenU), overseeing grants administration, accreditation, and strategic planning, and has also served as Professor of Chemistry and Physics since 2003.
 He earned his PhD at Northwestern University before holding postdoctoral appointments at Argonne National Laboratory and the Notre Dame Radiation Laboratory.

 Over the years, he has maintained research collaborations and visiting faculty appointments with those two institutions, as well as the Synchrotron Radiation Center associated with the University of Wisconsin – Madison.
 Dr. Marin maintains a vibrant research agenda, with over 50 peer-reviewed publications.
 As a spectroscopist truly working at the boundary between physics and chemistry, Dr. Marin’s work has ranged from ultrafast photophysics to radiation-induced fast kinetics, radiation- and photo-induced radical chemistry, and vacuum ultraviolet spectroscopy.
 He has served on various committees and in many roles for the American Chemical Society (ACS), both at the local and national level, including Chair of the Chicago Section and member of the National ACS Council.